 In an effort to amplify the City's outreach efforts, Cumberland's Shade Tree Commission has created a growing network of tree champions throughout the region.
-These champions collaborate on projects, act as a sounding board for ideas, and raise awareness about trees in Cumberland.
+These champions collaborate on projects, act as a sounding board for ideas, and raise awareness about

+Photo above courtesy of Paul Erikkson, City of Cumberland. trees in Cumberland.
 Specifically, the City fosters champions by informally partnering with organizations such as the local hospital foundation, cemetery associations, and faith-based institutions.
 A success story from one of these collaborations is the development of a community orchard and garden with the local hospital that spurred additional interest in the community in local shade and fruit trees.
 The City plans to map out these partnerships to achieve a more comprehensive and openly available network, which can help demonstrate to local decision makers the co-benefits of trees and the broad community support of urban tree canopy goals.